orval-labs/orval/docs/src/pages/reference/cli.md

 ### Clean

-The `--clean`, can be used to clean generated files
+The `--clean`, can be used to clean generated files.
+Be carefull clean all output target and schemas folder.

 ```bash
 $ orval --watch